5 Mythical Love Stories Depicted in Art

 Mythical love stories are some of the greatest ever told, capturing the hearts of many generations.
-They have been recreated in sculpture, retold in literature, acted out in theaters and depicted on paintings.
+They have been recreated in sculpture, retold in literature, acted out in theaters, and depicted in paintings.

 One of the greatest Greek mythical love stories is the tale of Ceyx and Alcyone – the king and queen of Trachis.
 Their love was so deep that both gods and mortals idolized their relationship.
 Feeling so enraptured by their love, they began to call themselves Hera and Zeus, the king and queen of all gods.
 Hera and Zeus heard of this and decided to punish them.